fggo/learn-git/README.md

-# learn-git
+# About
-This repository is for personal learning.
+This document contains git workflows that I often use.
+I'm still learning so it might contain incorrect information.
 Non-commital on a timeline.

-## install git
+## Install git
 ```commandline
 # on Windows : https://git-scm.com/download/win
 # on Linux (fedora, ubuntu)